uqxli12/DeepMetagenome/README.md

 # DeepMetaProteome
 A deep learning package for mining specific proteins from metaproteomes/metagenomes
 # how to use: Preparation
-1. download the package
+1. download the package components
-2. unzip the package to a desired work directory
+2. the package to a desired work directory
 3. preparation of the platform: Anaconda, TensorFlow 2.0, Python 3.7, and all dependencies for deep learning
 4. preparation of the binary training dataset
+5. the trained models for MTs and HMT are also included and ready for reuse
 # the package
 the package contains all modules for parsing, merging proteome datasets, sequence statistics, building and training deep learning models, prediction and processing of output data
 # how to use: scripts